ROSEN, TOP RANKED INVESTOR COUNSEL, Encourages Sprouts Farmers Market, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action - SFM

-WHY: Rosen Law Firm, a global investor rights law firm, announces a class action on behalf of purchasers of securities and sellers of put options of Sprouts Farmers Market, Inc. (NASDAQ: SFM) between June 4, 2025 and October 29, 2025, both dates inclusive (the “Class Period”).
-If you wish to serve as lead plaintiff, you must move the Court no later than January 26, 2026.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities and sellers of put options of Sprouts Farmers Market, Inc. (NASDAQ: SFM) between June 4, 2025 and October 29, 2025, both dates inclusive (the “Class Period”), of the important January 26, 2026 lead plaintiff deadline.

 SO WHAT: If you purchased Sprouts Farmers Market securities and/or sold put options during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.